-The R7081-02 and R7081-02MOD PMTs have 10 dynode stages and are operated with a gain 43 of $10^7$ and high voltage around 1200 V (a typical amplified single photoelectron will generate a 44 $\approx 6 \,\mathrm{mV}$ peak voltage at the input to the front-end amplifiers).
-The PMTs operate with the anodes 45 at high voltage and the signal is AC coupled to the front-end amplifiers.
-There are two versions 46 of AC coupling in the detectors, both of which use custom-designed wideband bifilar wound 1:1 47 toroidal transformers (the DOM-specific AC-coupling versions, new and old toroids, are shown 48 on the right side of Fig. 1).
-The DOMs with the old toroids were designed with an impedance of 49 43 $\Omega$ , while the new toroids are 50 $\Omega$ [8].
-50
+The R7081-02 and R7081-02MOD PMTs have 10 dynode stages and are operated with a gain 49 of 10^7 and high voltage around 1200 V. A typical amplified single photoelectron will generate a 50 $\sim 6 \,\mathrm{mV}$ peak voltage at the input to the front-end amplifiers.
+The PMTs operate with the anodes at 51 high voltage and the signal is AC coupled to the front-end amplifiers.
+There are two versions of AC 52 coupling in the detectors, both of which use custom-designed wideband bifilar wound 1:1 toroidal 53 transformers1.
+The locations of DOMs with the different versions of AC-coupling, new and old 54 toroids, are shown on the right side of Fig. 1.
+The DOMs with the old toroids were designed with 55 an impedance of 43 Ω , while the new toroids are 50 Ω [8].
+All HQE DOMs are instrumented with 56 the new toroids.
+57

-IceCube relies on two observables per DOM to reconstruct events: the total number of detected 51 photons and their timing distribution.
-Both the timing and the number of photons are extracted from 52 the on-board digitized waveforms in software.
-The waveforms are deconvolved into a series of 53 scaled single photoelectron pulses (so-called pulse series) and the integral of the individual pulses 54 (divided by the load resistance) defines the observed charge.
-It will often be expressed in units of 55 PE, or photoelectrons, which further divides the measured charge by the charge of a single electron 56 times the nominal gain $(10^7)$ .
-Accurate characterization of the individual PMT charge distributions 57 is crucial for calibration and event reconstructions relying on charge information.
-The charge 58 distribution can also be used to assess long-term detector performance and identify discrepancies 59 between data and Monte Carlo.
-It is therefore critically important to accurately measure the single-60 photoelectron (SPE) charge distribution in order to understand the IceCube detector behavior.
-61 When one or more photons produce a voltage at the anode sufficient to trigger the onboard 62
+IceCube relies on two observables per DOM to reconstruct events: the total number of detected photons and their timing distribution.
+Both the timing and the number of photons are extracted from the digitized waveforms.
+This is accomplished by deconvolving the waveforms into a series of scaled single photoelectron pulses (so-called pulse series) and the integral of the individual pulses (divided by the load resistance) defines the observed charge.
+It will often be expressed in units of PE, or photoelectrons, which further divides the measured charge by the charge of a single electron times the nominal gain (107).
+Accurate characterization of the individual PMT charge distributions